Linaro/squad/README.md

 ### Test results

-Test results must be posted as JSON.
+Test results must be posted as JSON, encoded in UTF-8.
 The JSON data must be a hash (an object, strictly speaking).
 Test names go in the keys, and values must be either `"pass"` or `"fail"`.

 Tests can be grouped in suites.
 For that, the test name must be prefixed with the group name and a slash (`/`).
 Therefore, slashes are reserved characters in